dasch-swiss/daschland-scripts/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Then you can get started with:
+Once you have cloned this repo, `cd` into it, and then get started with:

 ```bash
 uv sync